stone-alex/elite-vault/README.md

 Elite Vault is a lightweight, pure-Java service that connects to the [Elite Dangerous Data Network (EDDN)](https://github.com/EDCD/EDDN) to ingest live game data (markets, power play, systems, discoveries, etc.) and stores it locally in a relational database.
-It provides a simple, reliable HTTP API for querying this data.
+It provides a simple, custom HTTP API for querying this data.

 Designed for self-hosting on Linux servers (or even modest hardware like a repurposed desktop or Synology NAS paired with Raspberry Pi 5), it emphasizes **data freshness** over historical archives: market prices